cc7d official rules 2021

 — NOTE: In order to be eligible for Best Original Song or Best Original Score, the music must be written and recorded during the Official 7-Day Time Period.
 Music written or recorded prior to the Official 7-Day Time Period will not be eligible.

 23. Teams wanting to be considered for Best Screenplay must submit a copy of their film script with the following guidelines:

 — Do not submit a hard copy.
 Hard copies of your script will not be accepted.

-— Teams may submit a data file on a flash drive or data disc (CD or DVD) in one of the
+— Teams may submit a data file on a flash drive in one of the following formats:

-— Please name the script file like this: YEAR, SCREEN PLAY, TEAM NAME
+— Please name the script file like this: YEAR, SCREEN PLAY, TEAM NAME, SCREENWRITER

 — Store your screenplay file on a flash drive.
 If you can fit your screenplay file onto the same flash drive as your movie, please do so.
 If your screenplay files are on a different flash drive than your movie please make sure to place the flash dive in the same Ziploc bag as your finished movie.

 —The screenplay must be typed and formatted in the standard screenwriting format.
 Screenplays that deviate from standard formats may be disqualified.